sara-h-chen/tht-devops-main/deliverables/DecisonsLog.md

 - I would have loved to have written test cases for the Python code running the apps, and included it as part of a CI/CD pipeline, along with linters.
 I would have also included instructions on how to run these manually in `Instructions.md`.

 ### Part 2
+- Use `kustomize` to allow for changes at scale: 1. manage `[dev|test|prod]` environments better, and 2. pull/manage changes from upstream projects.
+I think, in a real production system, I would use `kustomize` for managing environments instead of resources, but in this project, the resources were largely the same so I decided to use it here instead.